Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 If it's a subfolder do indent.
 Treat subfolders with identation.
+Treat the ending of the tree with angled symbol.

 ~Needs sort by alphabetical order.~ No, it needs only to construct tree as the list of paths are presented.